Does 'Anna' Mark the End of the Line for Luc Besson?

 But when Lionsgate's Summit label released Anna last weekend, the movie misfired, earning just $3.5 million in 2,114 theaters, the worst-ever bow for a Besson-directed film in the U.S.

 The flop comes at a particularly bad time for Besson, who is struggling to keep his debt-laden company, EuropaCorp, from collapse and has recently faced a flurry of #MeToo allegations.

-In May 2018, Belgian-Dutch actress Sand Van Roy filed a complaint, accusing Besson of drugging and raping her at a Paris hotel.
+In May 2018, Belgian-Dutch actress Sand Van Roy filed a complaint, accusing Besson of raping her at a Paris hotel.
+Initial press reports indicated that she had also claimed he had drugged her, which Van Roy denies.
 On Nov.
 28, five more women came forward in a report in French investigative magazine Mediapart, alleging sexual misconduct.
 In total, nine separate women have accused the director of sexual assault and harassment.

 Following Van Roy's allegations, Lionsgate put the release of Anna on hold and only confirmed a release date for the pic after the Paris prosecutor's office dismissed the rape charges, saying an investigation failed to turn up sufficient evidence to support the woman's allegation.

 Lionsgate chose a June 21 release date for Anna, giving the film a high-profile summer bow.
 But the distributor did the minimum in the way of promotion for the film, with no prerelease screenings for press and little-to-no media beyond trailers and a handful of TV spots.